GMRIT Deemed to be University B.Tech Admissions 2026

 100+ Recruiters | 1200+ Placements of 2026 Batch | NBA & NAAC Accredited | Highest CTC 37 LPA

-AP EAMCET 2026 BIPC Question Paper: The AP EAMCET BIPC (Agriculture and Pharmacy) is conducted by JNTU Kakinada on behalf of APSCHE.
+AP EAMCET 2026 BIPC Question Paper: The AP EAMCET BIPC (Agriculture and Pharmacy) is held by JNTU Kakinada on behalf of APSCHE.
 This examination is conducted for admission into undergraduate courses of Agriculture, Pharmacy, and other related courses.
 AP EAMCET 2026 exam for BiPC was held on on May 19 & 20, 2026, in two shifts (9 AM-12 PM & 2 PM-5 PM).
 In this article, we have provided the available data for AP EAMCET 2026 BIPC Question Paper analysis of each and every shift.
 The AP EAMCET 2026 BIPC answer key, difficulty level, and important topics asked in Physics, Chemistry, Botany, and Zoology is provided below.

 This Story also Contains